compound-finance/comet/docs/README.md

 ### Get Utilization

-This method returns the current protocol utilization of the base asset.
+This function returns the current protocol utilization of the base asset.
 The formula for producing the utilization is:

 `Utilization = TotalBorrows / TotalSupply`